 The desert island economy also has means of production: Crusoe's axe which he rescued from the wrecked ship, Friday's hand-made spear, and Sunday's hand-made oven and fire-starting bow.
 A means of production is any object or process which is used to make goods or carry out services.
 The three members of this economy could own these means of production in one of several different ways:

-- Each individual owning his own means of production: Capitalism
+- Only certain persons owning the means of production: Capitalism

 - All of the individuals owning the means of production in common: Commonwealth